com-480-data-visualization/data-visualization-project-2021-the-looney-tunes/README.md

 The main schematic is to have a page containing a time range and and world map with all circuits locations during this time range.
  - By clicking on a certain object the page will transform to view the object selected on the linked time range. <br>You can click on a circuit (on the map), on a pilot or on a team (on the second view)
- - By clicking on a specific date you can view the Pilot standing for this season, the constructor standing for this season and details about this specific Grand Prix (time deltas over lap, ...).<br>The pilot and constructor standing hould be clickable and bring to the detailed view of one pilot over a time range
+ - By clicking on a specific date you can view the pilot standing for this season, the constructor standing for this season and details about this specific Grand Prix (time deltas over lap, ...).<br>The pilot and constructor standing should be clickable and bring you to the detailed view of one pilot/constructor over the linked time range.

 ### Exploratory Data Analysis